-Students Name
+Students Name DOB

-Attendance Officer

-Re: Persistent Lateness I am writing to inform you that your child is persistently late for scho Between date and date he/she was late on occasions and missed hours of education. ol.
+Re: Persistent Lateness

+I am writing to inform you that your child is persistently late for school.
+Between date and date he/she was late on occasions and missed hours of education.

 When students arrive late, they miss out on essential instructions given at the beginning of the lesson.
-T can significantly reduce achievement, regardless of academic ability.
+This can significantly reduce achievement, regardless of academic ability.
 Your child may also feel awkward arriving to the classroom when everyone else is settled.
-Furthermore, when one student arrives late, it disrupts the entire class and the teacher - everyone's education is compromised. his 5 minutes late every day = 3 DAYS OF SCHOOL LOST A YEAR 10 minutes late every day = 6.5 DAYS OF SCHOOL LOST A YEAR 15 minutes late every day = 10 DAYS OF SCHOOL LOST A YEAR 20 minutes late every day = 13 DAYS OF SCHOOL LOST A YEAR 30 minutes late every day = 19 DAYS OF SCHOOL LOST A YEAR Further lateness may result in you being served with a Penalty Notice.
-Parents have a duty to ensure the child's regular attendance at school and failure to do so is an offence under Section 444(1) of the Educat Act 1996.
+Furthermore, when one student arrives late, it disrupts the entire class and the teacher - everyone's education is compromised.

+5 minutes late every day = 3 DAYS OF SCHOOL LOST A YEAR 10 minutes late every day = 6.5 DAYS OF SCHOOL LOST A YEAR 15 minutes late every day = 10 DAYS OF SCHOOL LOST A YEAR 20 minutes late every day = 13 DAYS OF SCHOOL LOST A YEAR 30 minutes late every day = 19 DAYS OF SCHOOL LOST A YEAR

+Further lateness may result in you being served with a Penalty Notice.
+Parents have a duty to ensure their child's regular attendance at school and failure to do so is an offence under Section 444(1) of the Education Act 1996.

 Meanwhile, if anything can be done to support getting to school on time, please do not hesitate to contact me.
-Yours sincerely Mrs T Brumsden

-Leave of Absence

-SCHOOL NAME: Holywell Middle School
+Leave of Absence SCHOOL NAME: Holywell Middle School

-APPLICATION FOR LEAVE OF ABSENCE FOR YOUR CHILD DURING TERM-TIME

-Time off school for family holidays is not a right and as a Parent/Carer, you should complete this form and return it to your child's school AT LEAST FOUR (4) WEEKS before the date when you want the period of absence to start.
+APPLICATION FOR LEAVE OF ABSENCE FOR YOUR CHILD DURING TERM-TIME Time off school for family holidays is not a right and as a Parent/Carer, you should complete this form and return it to your child's school AT LEAST FOUR (4) WEEKS before the date when you want the period of absence to start.
 You may be required to attend an interview to discuss this request with the Head Teacher or other senior member of staff and/or produce supporting evidence for your request.
 (A separate application must be completed for each child).

-0

 Child's Full Name:

-DOBYear Grou ıpClass/Fo orm
+DOBClass/Form

 Address

-Period of Absence: From То (inclusive)
+Period of Absence: FromToTo

 Reason Requesting Absence (if request is for a family holiday, please give exceptional circumstances on why it MUST be in term time.
 Please continue on a separate sheet if necessary)

 Name: Relationship to child:

 (Applicant must be the parent carer the child normally resides with) Signed:

 If you have other children in the family of school age please give details (Use additional sheet if necessary)

-·
+The you have other children in the family of school age please give details (Ose additional sheet in necessary)

 Name D.O.B School Attended

-Name D.O.B .
-School Attended
+Name D.O.B School Attended

-Name D.O.B .
-School Attended
+Name D.O.B School Attended

 Decision re: Application for Leave of Absence During Term Time (For office use only)

-• • • Time (1 of office disc offiy)

-Att %: Authorised?
-Y / N Fine: Y / N

-Coding (please circle appropriate code):

-B - Educated Off Site Y - Exceptional Circumstances H - Authorised Family Holiday M - Medical/Dental Appointment R - Religious Observance T - Gypsy, Roma and Traveller Absence W - Work Experience C - Leave of Absence authorised by school D - Dual Registration J - Interview P - Approved Sporting Activity S - Study Leave V - Educational Visits

-G - Unauthorised Family Holiday O - Unauthorised Absence

-Other (please specify) -
+Decision re: Application for Leave of Absence During Term Time (For office use only) Att %: Aut thorised?
+Y / N Fi ne: Y / N Coding (please circle appropriate code): B - Educated Off Site Y - Exceptional Circumstances H - Authorised Family Holiday M - Medical/Dental Appointment R - Religious Observance T - Gypsy, Roma and Traveller Absence W - Work Experience C - Leave of Absence authorised by school D - Dual Registration J - Interview P - Approved Sporting Activity S - Study Leave V - Educational Visits G - Unauthorised Family Holiday O - Unauthorised Absence Other (please specify) -